AbhiXverse/Solidity-journey/Day 01/Secureum - Ethereum 101 - Day 01.md

 -  Finney     =>  10 ** 15 Wei
 -  Ether       =>  10 ** 18 Wei

-- Gwei (Shannon): Used for gas fees in Etheruem transactions
+- Gwei (Shannon): Used for gas fees in Etheruem transactions.
 - Wei: The smallest and most fundamental unit.